Green belt: House prices

 The housing market contrasts with more uncertainty and economic liberalism inside and immediately outside of the belt: green belt homes have by definition nearby protected landscapes.
 Local residents in affluent parts of a green belt, as in parts of the city, can be assured of preserving any localized bourgeois status quo present and so assuming the green belt is not from the outset an area of more social housing proportionately than the city, it naturally tends toward greater economic wealth.
-In a protracted housing shortage, reduction of the green belt is one of the possible solutions.
+In a protracted housing shortage, the reduction of the green belt is one of the possible solutions.
 All such solutions may be resisted however by private landlords who profit from a scarcity of housing, for example by lobbying to restrain new housing across the city.
-The stated motivation and benefits of the green belt might be well-intentioned (public health, social gardening and agriculture, environment), but inadequately realised relative to other solutions.
+The stated motivation and benefits of the green belt might be well-intentioned (public health, social gardening and agriculture, environment), but inadequately realized relative to other solutions.

-Inherently partial critics include Mark Pennington and the economics-heavy think tanks such as the Institute of Economic Affairs who would see a reduction in many green belts.
-Such studies focus on widely inherent limitations of green belts.
-In most examples only a small fraction of the population uses the green belt for leisure purposes.
+Critics include Mark Pennington and the economics-heavy think tanks such as the Institute of Economic Affairs who would see a reduction in many green belts.
+Such studies focus on the widely inherent limitations of green belts.
+In most examples, only a small fraction of the population uses the green belt for leisure purposes.
 The IEA study claims that a green belt is not strongly causally linked to clean air and water.
 Rather, they view the ultimate result of the decision to green-belt a city as one to prevent housing demand within the zone to be met with supply, thus exacerbating high housing prices and stifling competitive forces in general.

 Increasing urban sprawl

 Another area of criticism comes from the fact that, since a green belt does not extend indefinitely outside a city, it spurs the growth of areas much further away from the city core than if it had not existed, thereby actually increasing urban sprawl.
-Examples commonly cited are the Ottawa suburbs of Kanata and Orleans, both of which are outside the city's green belt, and are currently undergoing explosive growth.
-This leads to other problems, as residents of these areas have a longer commute to work places in the city and worse access to public transport.
+Examples commonly cited are the Ottawa suburbs of Kanata and Orleans, both of which are outside the city's green belt and are currently undergoing explosive growth.
+This leads to other problems, as residents of these areas have a longer commute to workplaces in the city and worse access to public transport.
 It also means people have to commute through the green belt, an area not designed to cope with high levels of transportation.
 Not only is the merit of a green belt subverted, but the green belt may heighten the problem and make the city unsustainable.

 There are many examples whereby the actual effect of green belts is to act as a land reserve for future freeways and other highways.
 Examples include sections of Ontario Highway 407 north of Toronto and the Hunt Club Road and Richmond Road south of Ottawa.
 Whether they are originally planned as such, or the result of a newer administration taking advantage of land that was left available by its predecessors is debatable.